RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 currentContractBalanceX > previousContractBalanceX - _amountXOut
 ```

-If it measures a net decrease, the ternary operator returns zero, otherwise it will measure the net gain of tokens in.
+If it measures a net decrease, the ternary operator returns zero; otherwise, it will measure the net gain of tokens.

 ```solidity
 amountXIn = balanceX - (_reserveX - amountXOut)